CarbonPackages/Carbon.ColorPicker.OKLCH/README.md

 # Carbon.ColorPicker.OKLCH

-Color picker for Neos CMS who saves the color in the [`Oklch`] color space
+Color picker for Neos CMS who saves the color in the [`OKLCH`] color space

 ## Installation